Who We Are

 - Families come in all shapes and sizes, and our laws should be updated to include all of us.

 - From the beginning of one’s life to the end, caregiving is vital to the health of our families and communities.
-It is essential to our economy, but because it is usually done in private and by women, it is ignored and not seen as important.
+It is essential to our economy, but because it is usually done in private and by self-identifying women, it is ignored and not seen as important.

 - Women are twice as likely as men to provide unpaid family care, whether it is for children, aging parents, or a family member with a disability, even if it means having to work less or leave their jobs entirely.
-Unpaid time away from work and missed chances for wages, raises or promotions are some of the many reasons that women and mothers retire into poverty at much higher rates than men.
+Unpaid time away from work and missed chances for wages, raises or promotions are some of the many reasons that self-identifying women and mamas retire into poverty at much higher rates than men.

-- The low wages and benefits that the care workforce (which is disproportionately made up of women of color) receives doesn’t reflect the true value of care either.
+- The low wages and benefits that the care workforce, which is disproportionately made up of women of color, receives doesn’t reflect the true value of care either.